- Employer Success Stories

 - Youth (WIOA)

 In 2015, after having had time to reflect on the direction that he wanted to take with his future, Chris decided it was time for him to change his life by completing his education and finding a job.
-Chris reached out to the Michigan Works!
-Wayne Service Center and enrolled with the WIOA Youth program for assistance in reaching his goals.
+Chris reached out to the SEMCA Michigan Works!
+Wayne American Job Center and enrolled with the Workforce Innovation and Opportunity Act (WIOA) Youth program for assistance in reaching his goals.
 He worked with a Career Development Facilitator (CDF) to explore educational options and decided to work towards his GED.
 Chris was then referred to instructor Ginda Gruse in-house at the WIOA Youth office to begin his studies.